xpmatteo/tddforandroid/manuscript/007-some-theory.md

 Another name for Examples is Scenarios.

 The concept of Example/Scenario is crucial, because it drives development.
 A scenario is the smallest unit of functionality that can be delivered.
-The